 Torus is a system for organising and identifying tunes without knowing their titles.
 It works by indexing the tunes according to their shape, i.e. according to how they go up or down in pitch from each note to the next.
 This sequence of jumps up or down is represented as a string of us and ds, and this string is used to locate the tune in the index.
 Thus provided you can hum, whistle or play the tune you can find its title - it doesn't matter what key it's in, and you don't even need to be able to identify the intervals accurately.
 Here are some more details, and an example.

 The Torus database contains information about mostly English and other folk music tunes.
-It has 1642 versions of 1306 tunes with 1601 titles, with 1567 references to 42 sources, and has 98.0% resolution.
+It has 1937 versions of 1543 tunes with 2004 titles, with 2593 references to 70 sources, and it can resolve these completely using an average of characters.
 I'm very grateful to Bob Archer for contributing a large chunk of tune data, based on work done with Eric Foxley and Philip Rowe.
-The database was last modified on 30 March 2016.
-It's available for download as a CSV file (143KB) or zip file (41KB), and some information about the data format is also available.
+The database was last modified on Fri 20 May 2022.
+It's available for download as a CSV file (197.2 kB) or zip file (49.5 kB), and some information about the data format are also available.
 Please respect the distribution conditions.

-For those times when you don't have a web browser handy there's an Android mobile phone version.
+For those times when you don't have a web browser handy the index is available as a single PDF document (3.3 MB).
+This is intended to be viewed on a phone or other device, using links within the document to manage the search.
+It is not intended to be printed, as it's several thousand pages.
 I no longer maintain the original hardcopy booklet version, but if you're still interested in it then please contact me.

 This page is maintained by Thomas Bending,